 It is highly discouraged to run

-devspace devmultiple times in parallel because the port-forwarding as well as the code synchronization processes will interfere with each other.
+devspace devmultiple times in parallel because multiple instances of port-forwarding and code synchronization will disturb each other.
+Run

-devspace dev, you will be directly inside the container terminal, where you can run a command to start your application.
+devspace dev, you will end up inside the terminal of one of your application's containers.
+In this terminal, you can now run the command to start your application.
 Common commands to start your applications in development mode would be:

 npm run [start|dev|watch]

-devspace dev will deploy your containers but your application will not be started, because the entrypoint of your Docker image will be overridden with a
+devspace dev will deploy your containers but your application will not be started, because the entrypoints of your Docker images will be overridden with a

 You can open additional terminals with

 devspace enter.
-Learn more about the terminal proxy.
+Learn more about how to use the terminal proxy.

 Accessing your application using port-forwarding

-After starting your application inside the Space, you can access it via
+After starting your application, you can access it via

 localhost:[PORT] because the command

-devspace dev will start port-forwarding for the ports you specified during
+devspace dev will start port-forwarding for all ports specified in your

 Edit your source code and use hot reloading

-devspace dev is open, your source code files will be synchronized between your local project and your Space.
-This allows you to code with your favorite IDE or text editor and use hot reloading tools (e.g. nodemon) to update the application running in your Space in real-time.
+devspace dev is still open, your source code files will be synchronized between your local project and your containers deployed to Kubernetes.
+This allows you to code with your favorite IDE or text editor and use hot reloading tools (e.g. nodemon) to update the application without having to rebuild your images and redeploy your containers.